-- Biomedical engineering & Imaging Sciences
+- School of Biomedical Engineering & Imaging Sciences

-- Cancer Sciences
+- School of Cancer & Pharmaceutical Sciences

-- Cardiovascular Sciences
+- School of Cardiovascular Medicine & Sciences

-- Life Course Sciences
+- School of Life Course Sciences

 The mission of the Faculty has always been to deliver world class education and achieve research excellence.
 In order to strengthen our learning environment, we have created a Faculty Centre for Education, which will draw together expertise in pedagogy in life sciences and medicine, to share and strengthen teaching skills and methods and drive forward innovation in the delivery of education